timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 COMPLEX
 ^^^^^^^
-A complex component is composed of multiple other components.
-The yaml key ``typename`` is added to the component configuration.
+A complex field is composed of multiple other fields.
+The yaml key ``typename`` is added to the field configuration.
 On the root level the yaml key ``types`` indicates the beginning of all complex type definition.
-A type definition should contain the ``typename`` followed by the key ``attributes`` which contains the configuration for the subcomponents.
+A type definition should contain the ``typename`` followed by the key ``attributes`` which contains the configuration for the subfields.

 .. figure:: images/fieldcomplex.png